 Criminologists disagree on whether the UCR is a valid measure of crime.
-Walter Gove and his associates suggest that the UCR is "a valid indicator of crime as defined by the citizenry."
-Other criminologists believe that because the UCR reports only "crime known to the police," it grossly underestimates the number of delinquent acts committed (incidence) and the number of juveniles who engage in delinquency (prevalence).
+Walter Gove and his associates suggest that the UCR is "a valid indicator of crime as defined by the citizenry."10 Other criminologists believe that because the UCR reports only "crime known to the police," it grossly underestimates the number of delinquent acts committed (incidence) and the number of juveniles who engage in delinquency (prevalence).
 A report published by the U.S. Department of Justice, for instance, found that only 42% of all crime was reported to the police.
-Victims did not report crime for a variety of reasons, including that they considered the crime to be a private or personal matter, that it was not important enough, or that they feared reprisal.
+Victims did not report crime for a variety of reasons, including that they considered the crime to be a private or personal matter, that it was not important enough, or that they feared reprisal.11

 More recently, criminologists examined the statistical accuracy of the UCR using data from 12 large municipal police departments.
 There was evidence of undercounting of more serious index and violent crimes, and there was evidence of overcounting of less serious forms of delinquency.
-However, the overall incidence prevalence
+However, the overall error rate in the UCR data was less than 1%, which suggests these data are representative measures of the crime problem.12 incidence prevalence